KataTam/DiagTestCluster/README.md

 random-effects model by Genders et al., 2012) are slightly different due to the default number of quadrature
 points when approximating the integral over the random effects structure (1 in R's glmer vs. 7 in STATA's xtmelogit).

-When sourcing the script, use the "print.eval=TRUE" option so that the forest plots can be generated, e.g.: source("~yourpath/Advanced_screening_diagnostics_Tamasi_website.R", print.eval=TRUE)
+When sourcing the script, use the "print.eval=TRUE" option so that the forest plots can be generated, e.g.: source("~yourpath/Advanced_screening_diagnostics_Tamasi_website.R", print.eval=TRUE).